humdrum-tools/humdrum-documentation/tool/ydelta/index.md

 ` **text` and ` **kern` have been ignored.
 The first value (given in square brackets) represents the lowest numerical value found in the processed spine(s) for the current data record.
-This value appears only when the **-o** option is invoked.
+This value appears only when the <span class="option">o</span> option is invoked.
 Successive numerical values indicate the differences between the lowest value and the remaining numeric values in the other spines.
 For example, the first input record contains the ` **semits` values -7, 0, and 9.
 The lowest of these values is -7